lucadiliello/datasets_augmentation/README.md

 ### Example

-Download MNLI dataset from the HuggingFace hub:
+Download the MNLI dataset from the HuggingFace hub:

 ```python
 from datasets import load_dataset